 - Enables a more holistic discussion about where and how new growth should happen across a larger geographic area.

-- Includes a broader citizen and stakeholder perspective in each plan.
+- Includes a broader citizen and partner perspective in each plan.

 - Allows for more effective engagement and plan development, which is essential toward replacing obsolete and ineffective plans with modern planning tools.

 - Results in fewer plans across the city, enabling plans to be updated more frequently and consistently to ensure they continue to address current conditions.

 Local plan areas are primarily established by using large roads (such as Crowchild Trail, Deerfoot Trail, Anderson Trail, McKnight Boulevard, Shaganappi Trail) or geographic features (rivers, major parks such as Nose Hill, Confederation or Fish Creek parks) as they create more physical boundaries between geographic areas of the city.
 These features are easily identifiable on a map, and they shape how we go about our daily lives Planning more holistically across groups of communities allows us to better consider how to best integrate existing amenities with new development and investment.